kristine-loh/kristine-loh.github.io/_pages/team.md

 **Imani Githure '29 (he/him)** <br>
 Imani works on the sustainable synthesis and processing of red-emitting carbon dots. <br>
-B.A. in Chemistry, B.A. in Physics
+B.A. in Chemistry, B.A. in Physics<br>
 Hometown: <br>
 Hobbies: <br>